 MILITARY BIOFUEL PROGRAMS POISED TO DRIVE MAJOR ECONOMIC, JOB GROWTH

-Plans in Congress to kill military programs could also derail $10 billion+ in economic activity; creation of more than 14,000 jobs, study finds
+Plans in to kill military programs could also derail $10 billion+ in economic activity; creation of more than 14,000 jobs, study finds

 biodiesel15The military’s plans to expand its use of in planes, ships and other vehicles would generate at least about $10 billion in economic activity and create more than 14,000 jobs by 2020, according to a report commissioned by Environmental Entrepreneurs (E2).